William S. Rice: Early life and education

 Born and raised in Manheim in Lancaster County, Pennsylvania, Rice grew up with his parents in his grandparents' home on Market Square that had been occupied by his family for four generations.
 His parents were John Rice and Sara Seltzer Rice.
 His grandfather, Samuel Rice, operated a carriage painting business in a shop at the back of the property.
 Interested in painting from a young age, William Rice set up a small studio in the corner of his grandfather's shop.
 He took occasional lessons from itinerant painters.

-After completing high school, Rice himself began teaching drawing, saving his money to attend art school in Philadelphia, where he lived with a cousin.
+After completing high school, Rice began teaching drawing, saving his money to attend art school in Philadelphia, where he lived with a cousin.
 He won an art school scholarship, and also got a job with the Philadelphia Times as a staff artist.
 He began studies in 1893 at the newly founded Drexel Institute, where Howard Pyle was among his teachers.

 Rice also attended classes at the Pennsylvania Museum and School of Industrial Art, now known as the University of the Arts.
 There, he began a friendship with Frederick Meyer, a German immigrant who later was hired as art supervisor for the Stockton public schools.